tsucres/GithubManyfacedCards/README.md

 #### 0) For each [data-gmc-repo] elements ...

-The two following steps are made for every elements selected with the attribute `data-gmc-repo`.
+The two following steps are executed for every element selected with the attribute `data-gmc-repo` (or `data-gmc-user` in case the case of a user-card).

 #### 1) Data fetching

-This part is pretty obvious: it uses the [official API](https://developer.github.com/v3/repos/) to retrieve the informations about the repo in Json format.
+This part is pretty obvious: it uses the [official API](https://developer.github.com/v3/repos/) to retrieve the informations about the repo (or a user) in Json format.

 #### 2) Parsing and rendering

-When the Json is made available, the js code will parse all the child elements of the `[data-gmc-repo]` element and look for those having a `data-gmc-id` attribute.
+When the Json is made available, gmc.js will parse all the child elements of the `[data-gmc-repo]` element and look for those having a `data-gmc-id` attribute.
 For all of those, it will parse the id, and fill the template.
 For an id `where__what__js` it will basically do the following: `[data-gmc-repo].where (+)= js(json[what])`